snowkit/linc_opengl/README.md

 **About**

 The WebGL.hx class contains a 1:1 mapping for the WebGL 1.0 specification.
-This means that you can write code for the WebGL API that runs on regular OpenGL under the hood, allowing portability and consistency (for example, the API is used on Mac, Windows, Linux, Android, iOS, and WebGL for this reason).
+This means that you can write code for the WebGL API that runs on regular OpenGL under the hood, allowing portability and consistency (for example, the API is used on Mac, Windows, Linux, Android, iOS, alongside WebGL externs for this reason).

 This is convenient when you want consistency at an ES 2.0/WebGL level, as a baseline, while still having access to higher versioned desktop API's on the platforms where it makes sense.